 And we don’t have to pay Him back for His life lost.
 His gift is free.

-We certainly should live lives full of gratitude and in our love for God and others serve Him and others.
+We certainly should live lives full of gratitude, serving Him and others in love.

 But it’s not in payment.